alextwothousand/pedSyncer/README.md

+## NOTE FOR HELP!

+I am currently in the process of repairing this resource, and getting it to work with the latest alt:V. Here's what's been done so far.

+* Functioning peds and scenarios (talking on the street, that ambient stuff).
+* Updated most natives with new parameters / new natives entirely.
+* Updated server side code to the latest AltV.Net nuget package, with .net 6.0.
+* Updated the shipped binaries with the newest ones.
+* Updated ped hashmap with all the newest peds (thanks @phyziyx). [script here](https://gist.github.com/phyziyx/289f8f6395c347bdd1c6146c65e86ec1)

+If you can help in any way shape or form, I would greatly appreciate the assistance offered.

+ROADMAP:

+- [ ] TypeScript rewrite of the client side.
+- [ ] C++ rewrite of the server side.
+- [X] Functioning peds that wander about.
+- [ ] Peds that drive vehicles around.

+BUGS:

+* Peds cannot currently drive vehicles around (though they are spawned in vehicles).
+* There is an issue with Ped.setPath that I cannot seem to wrap my head around.
+* Fix ped component variation issues (I have no clue how this works so I will need help).

 # pedSyncer

 This AltV-resource is an experiment for synchronize peds.
 I publish this resource to give an idea how this can work.
 Furthermore, I also published it to allow contribution by other developers to improve this experiment.